Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Assessments/F5-Catalyst-Site-Improve proposal-data.md

 2) For newcomers the whole process can be overwhelming with the amount that needs to be learnt as well as the increasing number proposals to read and understand.

 > **Rewrite (Affirm, break up) :** For newcomers the whole process is overwhelming because the amount that needs to be learnt upfront.
-Additionally an there are an increasing number of proposals to read and understand.
+Additionally there are an increasing number of proposals to read and understand.
 This causes [these material problems]

 3) The initial purpose of the Project Catalyst community website is to try and tackle some of these current problems within the Catalyst process for proposers, voters and community advisors.